 Looking ahead, I will share the main thing – ” Carcassonne “was a” Discovery ” with a capital letter.
 He embodied a considerable list of all the “most-most” of our small collection of games:

-• the simplest mechanics;
+- the simplest mechanics;

-• the low entry threshold;
+- the low entry threshold;

-• most interesting;
+- most interesting;

-• the most beautiful;
+- the most beautiful;

-• most favorite.
+- most favorite.

 What’s inside?

 When I look at the Carcassonne box, I think there’s a big game hidden inside it.
 Until recently, I played other people’s copies of this game, and never really thought about whether there is air in the box.
-I was more amazed that the game is very cheap.
+I was amazed that the game was very cheap.
 When you see a big box, you think it’s going to be worth at least $ 30.

 But if you think about it, the price of the game is still fair.
 It is hardly possible to call a set of Carcassonne components unique.
-By purchasing the game, you will receive cardboard sheets with undisclosed tiles, a field for scoring and a bag of different colors.
+By purchasing the game, you will receive cardboard sheets with undisclosed tiles, a field for scoring, and a bag of different colors.
 That’s all the game can boast.

 Regulation